 Best movies like Damal

 A unique, carefully handpicked, selection of the best movies like Damal Starring Siam Ahmed, Bidya Sinha Saha Mim, Sariful Razz, Intekhab Dinar, and more.
-If you liked Damal then you may also like: 23 Blast, United, We Are Marshall, The Pigs vs. The Freaks, Rudy and many more popular movies featured on this list.
+If you liked Damal then you may also like: United, We Are Marshall, The Pigs vs. The Freaks, The Assault, The Concert for Bangladesh and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 movie